Liliaceae: Leaves

+Inflorescence

-The Liliaceae are characterised as monocotyledonous, perennial, herbaceous, bulbous (or rhizomatous in the case of Medeoleae) flowering plants with simple trichomes (root hairs) and contractile roots.
-The flowers may be arranged (inflorescence) along the stem, developing from the base, or as a single flower at the tip of the stem, or as a cluster of flowers.
+The flowers may be arranged along the stem, developing from the base, as a single flower at the tip of the stem, or as a cluster of flowers.
 They contain both male (androecium) and female (gynoecium) characteristics and are symmetric radially, but sometimes as a mirror image.
 Most flowers are large and colourful, except for Medeoleae.
-Both the petals and sepals are usually similar and appear as two concentric groups (whorls) of 'petals', that are often striped or multi-coloured, and produce nectar at their bases.
+Both the petals and sepals are usually similar and appear as two concentric groups (whorls) of 'petals', that are often striped or multicoloured, and produce nectar at their bases.
 The stamens are usually in two groups of three (trimerous) and the pollen has a single groove (monosulcate).
-The ovary is placed above the attachment of the other parts (superior).
+The ovary is located above the attachment of the other parts (superior).
 There are three fused carpels (syncarpus) with one to three chambers (locules), a single style and a three-lobed stigma.
 The embryo sac is of the Fritillaria type.
-The fruit is generally a wind dispersed capsule, but occasionally a berry (Medeoleae) which is dispersed by animals.
-The leaves are generally simple and elongated with veins parallel to the edges, arranged singly and alternating on the stem, but may form a rosette at the base of the stem.